 - Gross Receipt Tax on business whose Gross Receipts are over $2 Million

 - Your Gross Receipt Tax is based on your business industry.

 You may learn more about San Francisco’s Gross Receipt Tax here.

 Sales and Property Taxes in California

-Sales Taxes – like many states, California has multiple sales tax rates.
-One at the state level and another at the local level.
-The state rate is 7.25% the average local rate is 1.41% (total average rate for California Sales Tax is 8.66%).
+Sales Taxes – like many states, California has multiple sales tax rates, one at the state level and another at the local level.
+The state rate is 7.25% the average local rate is 1.57% (total average rate for California Sales Tax is 8.66%).

-Property Taxes in California – the average property tax rate for residential property in the state of California is 0.74%, however this is artificially low due to the infamous Prop 13* which limits the increase of property tax in California, year-on-year.
+Property Taxes in California – the average property tax rate for residential property in the state of California is 0.73%.
+This is artificially low due to the infamous Prop 13* which limits the increase of property taxes in California.

 Prop 13 Real Estate Taxes

 Prop 13 is a proposition that was signed into law back in 1978.
 It states that property taxes are based on the value of the property when that property is assessed by the state.
-An assessment is trigger when the property is transferred.
+An assessment is trigger when the property is transferred by death, gift, or resale.
 Therefore, some people who purchased their home in the 70s or 80s pay a much lower property tax than those that bought their home a few years ago.
 Please check with a Real Estate Tax Attorney in California before transferring title of your property to a loved one, LLC, or trust.

 Payroll taxes in California